 You've been helpful.

-Dr. Farid, I won't mention the names, but I got I had people contact you, seventy-four-year-old male, sixty-eight-year-old female, uh, Atlanta, Georgia, tested positive for COVID within twenty-four hours, they had the monoclonal antibody infusion.
+Dr. Fareed, I won't mention the names, but I had people contact you, 74-year-old male, 68-year-old female.

 I had a fully vaccinated friend that lives five minutes from me, and he tested positive for COVID.

-He too had the the monoclonal antibody infusion and and followed your protocols, and he had the best ten days of his life because he sent his family down to Florida and he went fishing every day.
+And he had the best 10 days of his life because he sent his family down to Florida and he went fishing every day.

-So that's Doctor.
+So that's a good idea, Doctor.

 Yes, the stories out there are no longer anecdotal.

-Um the stories now are uh science.
+The stories now are science.

-Uh Harvey Reesch went to Yale Medical School.
+Harvey Riesch went to Yale Medical School.

 You developed three patents on cancer drugs.